-The overall project purpose of the Proposed Action is to provide approximately 3.0 mcy of disposal capacity for the dredge material from the Channel Deepening Project.
+The overall project purpose of the Proposed Action is to complete the Channel Deepening project by providing 3.0 mcy of additional disposal capacity for dredged material, including the beneficial use of the dredged material within the POLA.
 The basic project purpose is navigation, which is water dependent.
-For the rebuttable presumptions to apply, the Proposed Action must impact special aquatic sites and be non-water-dependant.
-Because the Proposed Action is water dependant, the rebuttable presumptions do not apply.
+For the rebuttable presumptions to apply, the Proposed Action must impact special aquatic sites and be non-water-dependent.
+Because the Proposed Action is water-dependent, the rebuttable presumptions do not apply.